COVID-19 resource center

 COVID-19: Disaster Fraud Schemes

-In this on-demand webinar, we discuss disaster fraud, a type of financial crime that typically occurs after a catastrophe or event like COVID-19, current types of COVID-19 disaster fraud trends including charitable solicitations, contractor and vendor fraud, price gouging, counterfeit and fraudulent products, phishing schemes, financial elder abuse and more; and ways for financial institutions, government agencies, and consumers to prevent and mitigate disaster fraud.
+Disaster fraud, a type of financial crime that typically occurs after a catastrophe or event like COVID-19, current types of COVID-19 disaster fraud trends, and ways for financial institutions, government agencies, and consumers to prevent and mitigate disaster fraud are the topics of discussion in this on-demand webinar.

 Experts Talk Ep.
 4: Operational & Conduct Risk During a Global Pandemic